Working with adults in care involves a wide range of activities to help people with learning disabilities or autism live independently and stay safe.

 She admits that starting social care work just a few weeks before coronavirus restrictions were put in place has been challenging at times, but she's staying positive.
 “The women I support have coped really well in the last few months, and I'm really proud of them,” she said.

-Soraya believes that, in a way, starting work near the beginning of lockdown was "a blessing in disguise" because it has let her to get to know the people she supports on a deeper level.
+Soraya believes that, in a way, working with adults in care near the beginning of lockdown was “a blessing in disguise” because it has let her get to know the people she supports on a deeper level.

 “I've built an incredible relationship with each of the people I support,” she said.